Why the first adjuster estimate may need more detail

 When the carrier requests more detail

 If the carrier requests more information or does not review a supplement as expected, ask what documentation or re-inspection options are available.
 Your policy may also describe review, appraisal, or dispute-resolution procedures.
 For claim advocacy, coverage disputes, or legal questions, consult your carrier, a licensed public adjuster, or an attorney in your state.
-PSR's role is to provide restoration documentation, not to negotiate settlements or provide legal advice.
+Prime Solutions LLC's role is to provide restoration documentation, not to negotiate settlements or provide legal advice.

 How a restoration company supports the supplement process